-Requirements to get an Instruction Permit for an applicant under 18 years of age
+Requirements to get an instruction permit for an applicant under age 18

 - Have completed or be enrolled in an approved behind-the-wheel driver education course which begins within 60 days of the date your driver education instructor certifies your driver license application

 - Have your adult sponsor sign the driver license application

 - Pass the knowledge test, highway signs test and vision screening

 A driver with an instruction permit may only drive when accompanied by a person with two years driving experience who holds a valid, regular license (not a probationary or occupational license) and who sits in the front passenger seat and is one of the following:

 - A qualified instructor 19 years old or older.
 Up to three other people may ride in the vehicle if it is equipped with dual controls.

 - A parent, legal guardian or spouse 19 years old or older.
 Immediate family members may ride in the back seat.

 - A person 21 or older.
 This person must be designated in writing by a parent or legal guardian prior to accompanying a driver under age 18.